NoRiskClient/noriskclient-launcher/README.md

 ## Contributing

 We appreciate contributions.
 So if you want to support us, feel free to make changes to Norisk source code and submit a pull request.

+## Info
+This code is originally forked from LiquidLauncher.